 In conversation with Nina Shen-Poblete – director of HOP Projects CT20.

-Tinatin: Nina, I’ll start with asking you about the HOP Projects CT20, which is a cross disciplinary independent project space that you run in Folkestone with Tomas Poblete.
+Tinatin: Nina, I’ll start with asking you about the HOP Projects CT20, which is a cross disciplinary independent project space that you run in Folkestone, UK with Tomas Poblete.

 TS: I was curious to hear you talk about HOP Projects’ actual building façade – you commission artists to use it for producing an artwork.
 It’s an interesting and vigorous form of expression – an artwork becomes part of an urban space.